 CEBS is the oldest and most respected professional designation in the employee benefits and compensation field.
 Requirements include completion of eight courses.

 The CFA designation signifies a professional with an extensive economic and investing background and the ability to perform high-level analyses.
 CFAs often apply their rigorous training to roles as security analysts, portfolio managers, or investment advisors.
 Requirements include passing tests in economics, accounting, security analysis, and money management, administered by the Institute of Chartered Financial Analysts of the Association for Investment Management and Research; acquiring at least three years of investment-related experience; and meeting certain standards of professional conduct.

-The CFP® professional designation is awarded to individuals who have met the requirements for education, examination, and experience established by the Certified Financial Planner Board of Standards, Inc. (CFP Board).
-To use the certification marks "CERTIFIED FINANCIAL PLANNER™ professional" and "CFP® professional," CFP® professionals must be committed to high standards of ethical conduct, must have a minimum of three years' experience in the financial planning process, and must complete the CFP Board’s biennial certification requirements.
+The CFP® professional designation is awarded to individuals who have met the requirements for education, examination, and experience established by the Certified Financial Planner Board of Standards, Inc. (CFP® Board).
+To attain the right to use the certification marks "CERTIFIED FINANCIAL PLANNER™ professional" and "CFP® professional," individuals must satisfactorily fulfill the following requirements:

 The ChFC financial planning designation for the insurance industry is awarded by the American College to financial planners and others in the financial services industry with in-depth knowledge of the skills needed to perform comprehensive financial planning for their clients.
 ChFC designees must meet experience requirements; pass exams on tax, insurance, finance, and investing; and have at least three years of experience in the financial industry.